Glad You Came Here. Please Meet A

 My theory has always been people want to do business with people; not companies, buildings, brands or concepts.
 My job is to help companies create meaningful connections with customers, clients, prospects, professional networks, stakeholders and yes, those communities that matter.
 I try to do this first by providing fresh insights into all of these and next by building a connection from them to you with a language that is totally unique, totally believable, and one only you can speak.

-Create Marketing and Develop Communication Plans that Work
+Create Marketing and Develop Communications that Work

 I can help develop your “Big Plan”, take an existing plan to the next level, or finally get that pet project you’ve been meaning to get to off the ground.
 Whatever the “plan” is, it shouldn’t and won’t sit on a shelf.